jspchp63/rcircuit-phase-engine/ARCHITECTURE.md

+## Structural Notice

+RCIRCUIT is not a system design, algorithm, or optimization technique.

+This document specifies a **compute architecture defined by phase dynamics**,
+not by dataflow, instruction sequences, or state transition graphs.

+No assumptions are made about hardware, programming models, or execution environments.
+Only structural invariants related to **local phase evolution and coherence survival** are defined.

+Any attempt to interpret this architecture as a model, framework, or product
+indicates a category error.

+This document exists solely to describe **what must not move**.

 ## Fixed Definition — RCIRCUIT / Phase Computing

 1. Phase Computing is a transport-free compute paradigm where local phase evolution constitutes computation itself.